xxopenxx/hz2/docs/worldboss.md

 If the query returns a row, that event is active and should be loaded for characters whose `worldboss_event_id` matches the row's `id`.

+### Claiming rewards

+After an event ends, players can claim their rewards using the `claimWorldbossEventRewards` request.
+The request takes no parameters.
+It grants the coin, XP and item rewards stored in `worldboss_reward` and marks the record as claimed.

+Response fields:
+- `character` – updated character data
+- `worldboss_reward` – the reward record after claiming